jordimassaguerpla/mcp-server-uyuni-report/README.md

 This MCP server provides tools to query and analyze data from a Uyuni report database, offering insights into patch management and system compliance.

+## Disclaimer
+This is an open-source project provided "AS IS" without any warranty, express or implied.
+Use at your own risk.
+For full details, please refer to the License section.

 ## Setup

 Before running the server, you must configure the database connection using environment variables.